Work begin in fall 2017 to rebuild both bridges, with only pedestrian improvements planned for construction in spring 2020.

-As a design/build project, Record Steel Construction Inc. and J-U-B Engineers are replacing two bridges in St. Maries for $17.3 million.
+As a design/build project, Record Steel Construction Inc. and J-U-B Engineers replaced two bridges in St. Maries for $17.3 million.
 The new bridges include one lane in each direction with a wider shoulder and sidewalk on each side.
-Nearby intersections will be realigned with signage replaced.
+Nearby intersections have been realigned.

 Both the railroad bridge and the river bridge will be open for the holiday weekend, starting end of day Wednesday, July 3.
 After the holiday weekend, traffic and lane impacts will be minimal through the duration of construction.